karegapauline/Projects/README.md

-# Personal Projects
+# Things I work on
-Programming, Reading, Projects, and other things
+Programming, Work, Projects, and other things

-# Programming (mother of them all)
+# Programming
 - Python
-- R
+- SQL
-- MySql
+- JavaScript

+# Work
+Health and Environment Research (Figuring this out fast and slow).

+# Projects
+Bioinformatics Hub of Kenya initiative mainly.
+And other two are called MaterDB, and KatikaNaMe.

-Imposter Syndrome and Fear are tiny little joy stealers, happiness suckers, and just plain old stupid idiots.
+PS: Imposter Syndrome and Fear are tiny little joy stealers, happiness suckers, and just plain old stupid.